Posted on

 Considerably more labor extensive than most was the Skokie Lagoons project.
 It involved the digging of seven lagoons and interlocking channels on a once healthy wetland north of Chicago, the Skokie Marsh, which human activity severely degraded by the 1930s.

-Starting the project in June 1933 were some one thousand and one hundred-fifty men organized into five companies of about two hundred each.2 Four of the companies camped on a field in Winnetka while a fifth segregated unit of African-American enrollees found itself in Glenview.
+Starting the project in June 1933 were some one thousand and one hundred-fifty men organized into five companies of about two hundred each.1 Four of the companies camped on a field in Winnetka while a fifth segregated unit of African American enrollees found itself in Glenview.

 What is now Blue Star Memorial Woods became the home of the segregated company.
 The property of the Forest Preserve District of Cook County (FPDCC) ever since the early 1900s, it was the northern tip of Harms Woods in the 1930s.
-This land allocated to the CCC was boxed in by Lake Avenue and Glenview Road to the north and south, respectively, and by the North Branch Chicago River and Harms Road to the west and east.
+Marking its borders was Lake Avenue and Glenview Road to the north and south, respectively, and the North Branch Chicago River and Harms Road to the west and east.

 The four CCC companies in Winnetka joined their segregated sister company in Glenview.
 From a tent city the FPDCC site transformed into a sprawling complex of permanent structures.
-Under the War Department’s direction, the construction of wooden barracks and other buildings began on 9 October 1933.
-A total of one hundred and fifteen buildings were erected by February 1934.
-Enough to accommodate ten CCC companies, the lagoons project was allocated an additional five companies, the camp could hold two thousand men.6
+Under the War Department’s direction, the construction of wooden barracks and other buildings began on October 9, 1933.
+By February 1934, the Army built a total of one hundred and fifteen buildings, enough to accommodate two thousand men.
+The CCC allocated five additional companies to the lagoons project.
+5

-Officially the camp was named Skokie Valley Park CCC Camp.
+Officially the camp had the name Skokie Valley Park CCC Camp.
 At least in the first year of its existence.
 Administratively, the camp comprised of ten sub-camps, one for each CCC company, under the same National Park Service (NPS) and Army headquarters.
 The Army’s headquarters was in the south end of the camp while the NPS had theirs in the north end.
 Eventually the camp’s name was simplified to Camp Skokie Valley.

-On 15 March 1942, the final group of men working on the Skokie Lagoons project departed from Camp Skokie Valley.
-By then only a skeletal force of six NPS employees, ninety-six CCC enrollees, and a few Army officers, remained.9 Abandoned but not forgotten, the site soon found a new life during the Second World War.
+On March 15, 1942, the final group of men working on the Skokie Lagoons project departed from Camp Skokie Valley.
+By then only a skeletal force of six NPS employees, ninety-six CCC enrollees, and a few Army officers, remained.8 Abandoned but not forgotten, the site soon found a new purpose in World War II.

-The purpose of this Battalion is to provide protection for Public Utilities, Industrial Plants and to help provide for the internal security of the United States.
+Arriving in September 1942, the 740th MP Battalion made Glenview its home for the next several years.
+The unit’s stated purpose was “to provide protection for Public Utilities, Industrial Plants and to help provide for the internal security of the United States.”10

 The 740th MP Battalion: military operations

-Militarily, a priority for the 740th MP Battalion was defense plant security.
-As described by Victor A. Arrigo, a unit member and future Chicago politician, the MPs’ most important work was the ‘elimination of sabotage and quieting of strikes in defense plants, even taking them over for the gov’t’- accomplished in several ways.12
+Militarily, a priority for the 740th MPs was defense plant security.
+As described by Victor A. Arrigo, a unit member and future Chicago politician, their most important work was the “elimination of sabotage and quieting of strikes in defense plants, even taking them over for the gov’t,” which they accomplished in several ways.11

-One of which was the training of security personnel.
-As noted in the battalion’s 1943 history, the MPs instructed defense plant guards, members of the Illinois Reserve Militia, and officers of other MP units.
-Training was indeed a strong-suit of the battalion.
+One of which was the training of security personnel, such as defense plant guards, the Illinois Reserve Militia, and officers of other MP units.
+When not training others, however, the unit constantly trained itself.

 Click here to learn about a major training mishap in which the MPs accidently tear gassed civilians.